Caucus Roles: Spokesperson for Health, Labour, Gaelic Affairs, and the Public Service Commission.

-Susan cares deeply about the community of Dartmouth North, where she is raising her two young children with her partner.
+Bio: Susan Leblanc was elected as MLA for Dartmouth North on May 30, 2017.
+She cares deeply about the community of Dartmouth North, where she is raising her two young children with her partner.

 An active community member, Susan has sat on the board of the Ropeworks Community Garden (on Pelzant Street) and volunteers with her local childcare centre.
 You can often find Susan and her family at Monday night suppers at the Dartmouth North Community Food Centre and at many playgrounds in the neighbourhood.